franzbu/EnhancedSpaces.spoon/README.md

 ...
 ```

-These few lines enable you, for instance, to connect to PIA's VPN server in Switzerland using the keyboard shortcut `Command-Shift-s`, while `Command-Shift-d` accordingly disconnects from the VPN server.
+These few lines enable you, for instance, to connect to PIA's VPN server in Switzerland using the keyboard shortcut `Command-Shift-s`, while `Command-Shift-d` disconnects from the VPN server.

+## Installation
-But back to EnhancedSpaces: To install EnhancedSpaces, after downloading and unzipping, move the folder to `~/.hammerspoon/Spoons` and make sure the name of the folder is `EnhancedSpaces.spoon`.
+To install EnhancedSpaces, after downloading and unzipping, move the folder to `~/.hammerspoon/Spoons` and make sure the name of the folder is `EnhancedSpaces.spoon`.

 As an alternative to manually downloading and installing, you can run the following terminal command: